kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 #### Rescore mixes scores from different cluster states

-When rescoring runs, only the last chosen node is scored against the current cycle state.
+When rescoring runs, `PreScore` is re-run for the current pod and `Score` is called only for the last chosen node.
 The remaining cached nodes retain raw scores computed when the batch was created, so the resulting ranking combines scores from two different cluster states and may diverge slightly from a fresh full pipeline run.

 This is bounded by the same 500ms `maxBatchAge` expiry: a batch older than 500ms is flushed and a full pipeline reruns.